FormidableLabs/victory-scatter/docs/ecology.md

-Victory Scatter
+VictoryScatter
 =============

 VictoryScatter creates a scatter of points from data.
 VictoryScatter is a composable component, so it does not include an axis.
 Check out [VictoryChart](https://github.com/formidablelabs/victory-chart) for easy to use scatter plots and more.

 ## Features